This post may contain affiliate links.Please read our disclosure policy.

 Vanilla sauce dripping from a spoon into a bowl.

 This homemade German vanilla sauce (or Crème Anglaise) made with egg yolks, cream, and real vanilla beans is easier to make than you think and is totally worth the effort!
-It’s a rich, custardy sauce that is just thick enough to pour over your favorite dessert.
+It’s a rich, custard sauce that is just thick enough to pour over your favorite dessert.

-We love it on our homemade German Apple Strudel but it is so versatile, you can serve it over fresh berries, pancakes, waffles, cakes, and of course bread pudding.
+We love it on our homemade German Apple Strudel, but it is so versatile, you can serve it over fresh berries, pancakes, waffles, cakes, and, of course, bread pudding.
 Let me show you how easy it is to make a creamy vanilla custard sauce from scratch in less than 20 minutes!

 Reasons you’ll love this recipe

-• It tastes so much better than store-bought sauce and you know exactly what’s in it
+• It tastes so much better than store-bought sauce, and you know exactly what’s in it

 • It can be easily made from pantry ingredients